tenox7/wrp/README.md

 # WRP - Web Rendering Proxy

-A HTTP proxy server that allows to use historical / vintage web browsers on the modern web.
-It works by rendering a web page in to a GIF image with clickable imagemap.
+A browser-in-browser "proxy" server that allows to use historical / vintage web browsers on the modern web.
+It works by rendering a web page in to a GIF or PNG image with clickable imagemap.

 ![Internet Explorer 1.5 doing Gmail](wrp.png)